Publish your plugin#

 When you are ready to share your plugin, upload the Python package to

-PyPI after which it will be installable using python -m pip install <yourpackage>
+PyPI after which it will be installable using python -m pip install <yourpackage>, or (assuming you added the Framework :: napari classifier)

 in the builtin plugin installer dialog.

-If you used the napari plugin template, you can also setup automated deployments on GitHub for every tagged commit.
+If you used the Get going quickly with the napari plugin template, you can also setup automated deployments on GitHub for every tagged commit.

 conda-forge